-This standard defines the appropriate methods of connecting a web application to a database.
+This standard defines the appropriate practices for connecting a web application to a database.

-- ITSO Web Services supports connections to the following ITaP-administered databases:
+- ITaP Web Services supports connections to the following ITaP-administered databases:

 - Microsoft SQL Server

-- Connections to non-ITaP-administered databases are not supported.
+- Connections to non-ITaP-administered databases may work, but are not supported.

-- Databases stored on web servers (including Microsoft Access and mySQL) are strictly prohibited.
+- Databases stored on web servers (e.g. Microsoft Access) are strictly prohibited!

 - Web Services will not provide database password information to anyone.
-The developer must contact the DBA, Data Steward, or Database Owner for this information.
+The developer must contact the Database Administrator, Data Steward, or Database Owner for this information.

 - Database connections should use a separate account dedicated to web access.
 This account should have minimal privileges in the database.